PREPARE

 To unpack what this looks like for students in the classroom we have broken this down into five creative skills with each skill broken down into three subskills:

-To unpack what creative facilitation looks like for you as a teacher we have developed a framework of eight creative pedagogies, as follows:
+To unpack what creative facilitation looks like for you as a practitioner we have developed a framework of eight creative pedagogies, as follows:

 Activity: What is creativity and how do I encourage it?